How Can I Protect My Assets From Nursing Home Costs?

 By understanding and utilizing these spousal impoverishment rules, spouses can protect assets from being used for nursing home costs while still qualifying for Medicaid coverage.

-See also How Soon Should I Start Asset Protection Planning?
+See also How Does Asset Protection Work In A Divorce?

 Use of Annuities